-Interest on amounts borrowed under the credit facility is, at the Company's option, based on (1) a base rate, defined as the greatest of (a) prime rate, (b) Federal Funds rate plus 0.5%, or (c) one-month London Interbank Offered Rate ("LIBOR") plus 1.0%, plus a spread of 0.00% to 0.30%, or (2) LIBOR multiplied by the statutory rate, plus a spread of 0.805% to 1.30%, in each case plus a facility fee, with such spread and facility fee determined based on the rating of the Company's non-credit enhanced, senior unsecured long-term debt.
-Such spreads and such facility fees are further subject to sustainability adjustments as described in the Second Amended and Restated Credit Agreement, in each case based on the Company's performance of certain energy savings and health and safety standards metrics.
-Principal and any accrued and unpaid interest is due and payable upon maturity.
+Interest on amounts borrowed under the credit facility is, at the Company's option, based on (1) a base rate, defined as the greatest of (a) prime rate, (b) Federal Funds rate plus 0.5%, or (c) adjusted term SOFR plus 1.0%, plus a spread of 0.00% to 0.30%, or (2) adjusted term SOFR, plus a spread of 0.805% to 1.30%, in each case plus a facility fee, with such spread and facility fee determined based on the rating of the Company's non-credit enhanced, senior unsecured long-term debt.
+Such spreads and such facility fees are further subject to sustainability adjustments as described in the Amendment No. 1 to Second Amended and Restated Credit Agreement, in each case based on the Company's performance of certain energy savings and health and safety standards metrics.
+Principal and any accrued and unpaid interest are due and payable upon maturity.
 Additionally, the Company will pay the lenders a quarterly commitment fee that varies based on the Company's credit rating.
-The Second Amended and Restated Credit Agreement incorporates provisions for the replacement of LIBOR or other reference rates with alternative reference rates under certain circumstances, including when, or if, such reference rates cease to be available.
-The Second Amended and Restated Credit Agreement contains affirmative covenants, negative covenants, financial covenants, and events of default.
-As of June 26, 2022, the Company had no borrowings outstanding under the credit facility and was in compliance with all financial covenants.
+As of June 25, 2023, the Company had no borrowings outstanding under the credit facility and was in compliance with all financial covenants.